happyhorseskull/six_bit_mp4/README.md

    the second iteration: PiPiPiPiPi..

-   and so on until all the characters are exhausted
+   and so on until all the characters from the string are exhausted

 #
 ##### which characters does it accept?